 Temperature is one of the most important and ubiquitous measurements in human life.
 For centuries, we have continuously improved on the systems, technologies, methods and units used to quantify and express it.
-Now, the next stage of that process is about to take place.
-The kelvin (K) — the SI unit of temperature — will soon get a radically new definition.
+Now, the next stage of that process has taken place.
+The kelvin (K) — the SI unit of temperature — now has a radically new definition.

 The kelvin unit is not expressed in degrees like Celsius or Fahrenheit are.
 It is used by itself to describe temperature.
 For example, “mercury loses all electrical resistance at a temperature of 4.2 kelvins.”